 Savannah grew up in small-town, rural Georgia and uses her experiences there as the basis for many of her stories.
 She enjoys learning about people, eccentricities and all.

 She lived small in the Maine woods for a few years before returning to the South and will always crave okra.
 In her free time, she can usually be found fighting with the self-checkout robots in the supermarket or updating Wikipedia pages of historical figures to include their favorite ice cream flavor or emoji preferences.
-She exists primarily as a hermit and enjoys petting all the dogs, reading, volunteering for charities, Middle Eastern dance, cursing like a sailor, musing about deep thoughts like Jack Handey, and catching up with friends and family.
+She exists primarily as a hermit and enjoys petting all the dogs, reading, volunteering, musing about deep thoughts like Jack Handey, and catching up with friends and family.

 She currently lives in Winston-Salem, North Carolina.